Shwe yin aye — literally, something that cools and refreshes — is probably just as effective on a Yangon street as it was on a blacktop schoolyard.

 Sticky rice, gels of coconut and assorted colorful agars, and scissor-snipped white bread were drenched in several ladles of coconut milk and tapioca (or perhaps sago) pearls; durian optional.

-In recent years this annual festival has migrated from the Lower East Side to a slightly more shaded schoolyard on the Upper West, while maintaining a varied menu that always offers something new.
-For more photos from multiple festivals, see the slideshow.
+Several years ago this annual festival migrated from the Lower East Side to a slightly more shaded schoolyard on the Upper West, while maintaining a varied menu that always offers something new.
+At the most recent celebration I scarfed down a simple yet stunningly good plate of pork and seafood noodles, advertised by a sign written with Roman characters, Burmese script, and (at upper left) a telling emoticon.
+Also shown: steamed rice cakes with black sesame seeds, which were cut to pieces and dressed with coconut and syrup.
+For more photos of savories and sweets from multiple festivals, see the slideshow.

 P.S.
 9 playground, 100 West 84th St. (Columbus-Amsterdam Aves.), Manhattan